 How to Use Narrative as a Design Tool

-Storytelling is ubiquitous; it transcends time, place and culture.
-It also transcends technology, but takes a central position in VR.
-Narrative is essential for immersive experiences that have depth and emotion—experiences that will leave a lasting impression on your users.
-Enter a new world of storytelling and discover how to use narrative as a design tool.
+Storytelling is ubiquitous; it transcends time, place, and culture.
+It also transcends technology, but takes a central position in virtual reality (VR).
+Humans are born storytellers, story-listeners, and story-lovers, so it’s no surprise that narrative—a feature from humans’ earliest times of tales around campfires—turns up in VR design, and it’s essential for immersive experiences that have got depth and emotion—experiences that will leave a lasting impression on your users, and you can do so much when you know how to use narrative as a design tool.

-VR allows us to explore our imagination and traverse far beyond reality.
-However, whether in the real world or a virtual one, the practice and importance of storytelling is universal.
-A narrative of some kind is essential if we want to create a successful VR experience.
+VR allows people to explore their imaginations and traverse far beyond reality; the potential destinations are amazing whenever they don a VR headset or goggles and set off into somewhere new.
+However, whether someone’s in the real world or a virtual one, the practice and importance of storytelling is universal—and you’ll need, and enjoy weaving, a narrative of some kind if you’re going to create a successful VR experience; it’s vital.

-Here UX consultant Frank Spillers explains why storytelling is so important in VR and how it can transform behavior and create a sense of presence and immersion.
+Watch CEO of Experience Dynamics and UX Consultant Frank Spillers explain why storytelling is so important in VR and how it can transform behavior and create a sense of presence and immersion.

 Show Hide video transcript